canonical/tdx/README.md

 ### 5.2 Convert a Regular VM Image into a TD Image

-If you have an existing Ubuntu 24.04 VM image, you can enable the Intel TDX feature using the following steps:
+If you have an existing Ubuntu (`24.04` or `24.10`) VM image, you can enable the Intel TDX feature using the following steps:

 1. Boot up your guest, i.e., your regular VM.